drasbaek/SafeTuber/README.md

 Please note that channels must confirm with requirements specified in `channel_reqs.txt` in order for the analysis to be possible.

 ## Results
+Overall, X transcript chunks from 300 different videos were classified, xx% of which were deemed to be toxic.

-The visualizations below were created using `visualize_results.py` and can also be found in the `out` directory:
+The visualizations below were created using `visualize_results.py` and can also be found in the `out` directory along with `top-youtubers-classified.csv` which contains the raw output data. <br>

+These results are based on videos analyzed the 7th of May 2023, results will vary if running the analysis again as it will be based on other videos.

+### Share of Completely Non-Toxic Channels

+### Toxicity by Channel (HypeAuditor) Category

+### Top 10 most Toxic channels compared to Average

 ## Limitations
 Some of the central limitations of this project should be addressed. <br>